lukas-vlcek/mapping-normalization-example/documents.md

 ### Optional way how to access and work with fielddata

 There are also other alternatives how to get analyzed tokens using [`script_fields`](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/search-request-script-fields.html) but that is more expensive and requires enabled scripting.

-As shown in the query you can also use analyzed tokens directly in the query (for filtering, aggregating, ... etc) using scripting support.

-Again: To get just the source document and normalized level field you do not need to use scripting.

 That's it.
 We are in the end.